 Phil Stieg: I want to touch upon poetry, how poetry interacts with our senses and alters our emotional state.

-Susan Magsamen: Okay.
-If you think about the sensory systems and that they are the input into our bodies, right?
+Susan Magsamen: If you think about the sensory systems and that they are the input into our bodies, right?
 So sound moves through you in three milliseconds because we’re so much water that we’re literally vibrating creatures and things are coming through us.
 We’re so vibratory.

-But as those senses come through us in the form of, let’s say, poetry, we are creating synapses and synaptic connections that are creating neural pathways.
+But as those senses come through us in the form of, let’s say, poetry, we are creating synaptic connections that are creating neural pathways.
 And the strength of those neural pathways have to do with the saliency of those experiences.
 So if there’s a poem that really is resonating with you, the lyrical nature of poetry engages the same parts of the brain as music.
 It also engages the auditory cortex.
 It also engages the visual cortex because you may be reading it or reading it out loud.

 Your brain takes that information and then ultimately processes it through the default mode network.
 So you start to make patterns and you start to say, I like that.
 I don’t like that.
 That’s beautiful.
 That’s not beautiful.
 This is what this means to me.
 This is what is important to me in that work.

 Just something as simple as a poem that really resonates with you changes you because it’s engaging multiple sensory systems at the same time.
 Your whole body is engaged in an art experience.
 I would argue that there is nothing that does that like a poem or like a song.
 It’s the closest thing to magic.
-I’ll say that.
-It’s the closest thing to magic, however you define that.

 Ivy Ross: There’s a great saying by Julie Bolte-Taylor that says, I’m paraphrasing, but we think that we’re thinking beings that feel, and we’re actually feeling beings that have learned to think.
 And when you absorb that, it just changes your entire lens, or at least it did for me, that we really are feeling beings first.
 And if we could walk around in the world from that place, I think we’d be a lot better off.